what is a gas detection tube?

 are colorimetric tubes and dosi-tubes compliant with standards?

 Yes.
-The EN1231 European standard details the performance requirements and the test methods in laboratory conditions for colorimetric gas detector tubes and their associated air sampling pump used for short term concentrations of specific chemical agents in ambient air.
+The EN1231 European standard details the performance requirements and the test methods in laboratory conditions for gas detection tubes and their associated air sampling pump used for short term concentrations of specific chemical agents in ambient air.

 what are the main benefits?